8BitJustin/R-R-Pizza-Website/README.md

 Adjusted font sizes for most of page for big and small screens.
 Added background and box shadow to daily special
 Added buffalo wings, pizza/wing combo, and salads to site.

+12/10/2017
+Client replied.
+Asked for less spacing between pizzas, reduced menu_item_container top margin from 48 to 24.
+Also per client request, increased size of RR logo on menu background.
+Increased size, removed logoBackground.png and replaced with logoBackgroundLarge.png.